cortex-js/cortexjs.io/docs/compute-engine/87-reference-functions.md

 // ➔ 1 + 10
 ```

-Note that the value of `a` is `3` when the function is defined, and it
+Note that the value of `a` is `10` when the function is defined, and it
-is `10` when the function is applied.
+is `100` when the function is applied.
 The function will always use the value of
 `a` that was in scope when the function was defined, not the value of `a` at the
 time the function is applied.
-In fact, the out `a` is a different variable
+In fact, the outer `a` is a different variable
 which is unrelated to the `a` in the scope of the function, but with the same
 name.